 - gases in box-trap potentials with long-range interactions

-- Apply these systems to form a basis for enhanced technologies in quantum metrology and sensing, and also optoelectronic switching, and to explore emergent non-equilibrium phenomena, including pairing in driven systems and quantum transport dynamics (WP5).
+- Applied these systems to form a basis for enhanced technologies and to explore emergent non-equilibrium phenomena, including pairing in driven systems and quantum transport dynamics (WP5).

 Huge amounts of data are routed through the internet and are being processed by our computers and mobile phones every second.
 Always being connected to the internet has transformed many aspects of our lives, from the way we do our shopping to how we meet friends.
 The demand for further improving our ability to process data is driven by ever more devices being connected to the internet and services being moved online to improve our quality of life.

 The physical principles underlying our technology to store and process data are based on our understanding of out-of-equilibrium dynamics.
 Better control of this physics is crucial to further shrinking electronic devices and to address the major challenge of developing energy-efficient switching and communications links.
 Such further progress in information processing technologies is expected to heavily rely on quantum effects like superposition and entanglement in the near future.